In this lesson, we’re going to learn about the Comparable

 Notice that we are not ourselves writing a lexicographic comparison of this.title

-and o.title
+and other.title

 : title